 For Those With Mobility Impairments: Touring may be done in your own vehicle.
 Battlefield bus tours are also available at the Gettysburg National Military Park Museum and Visitor Center.
 Wayside plaques and exhibits along the tour route are partially accessible on paths and in flat, grass covered areas.
-Restrooms along the tour route are not handicapped accessible except for the restrooms at the West End Guide Station on US Rt.
-30.
+Restrooms at the South End and West End Comfort Stations are handicapped accessible.

 The two major self-guided walking tours are the Cemetery Ridge Trail Walking Tour and the National Cemetery Walking Tour.
 The guide for the National Cemetery Walking Tour is available at the park information desk or through the official National Park Service app.
 The booklet for the Cemetery Ridge Trail is available in the park bookstore or for free through the National Park Service app.

 For Those With Mobility Impairments: There are pedestrian trails at Big and Little Round Top, at Devil's Den, and across the field of Pickett's Charge.
 These trails are over uneven earthen terrain with very limited paved areas.
 Extra caution should be used in these areas.
 Approximately 50% of the Cemetery Ridge Trail is accessible over level paved ground.
 The National Cemetery has paved roads and may be toured by vehicle.
 Notify the park ranger at the Visitor Center information desk for approval to enter the cemetery by vehicle.
 The burial areas are mown grass.

 The home and farm of the 34th President of the United States is located adjacent to Gettysburg National Military Park.
-The site is open to visitors through the use of a shuttle bus system.
-All tours begin at the Gettysburg National Military Park Museum and Visitor Center.
-The three mile bus ride to and from the site takes about seven minutes.
+Visitors may drive directly to Eisenhower National Historic Site and follow signs for on-site parking.
+Accessible parking and restrooms are available at the site.
 Visitors may spend as much time as they like at the Eisenhower farm.

 For Those With Hearing Impairments: Tours of the house and grounds are available in printed form.